CAL-RODS FEATURED CAR FOR JULY 2019

 FRONT END: MUSTANG II CLIP WITH T-BIRD COMPONENTS

-Terry bought the car out of Michigan with help from Mark Bower and in 2015 got it running.
-Like most of us, it is an ongoing project and you do what you can within your budget and Terry has more planned for it.
+Terry bought the car out of Michigan with help from Mark Bower and in 2015, got it running.
+Like most of us, it is an ongoing project, and you do what you can within your budget and Terry has more planned for it.

-When I asked him why this car he replied “the only criteria was it had to have lights on the fenders”.
+When I asked him why this car, he replied “the only criteria was that it had to have lights on the fenders”.
 This car fit the bill and is very unusual and draws a lot of lookers, of which most don’t know what it is.
 Terry has taken the car to many local shows; Santa Anita four times, Thunder Fest, San Dimas, Calvary Baptist twice, and his very first show; the all AMC Show at Cable Airport where he won a trophy.

-Terry, your car adds to the beautiful and unusual cars of CAL-RODS.
+Terry and Dolores, your car adds to the beautiful and unusual cars of CAL-RODS.
 Glad you are with us.